-Although 3 He is rare on the Sun, it has long been known that impulsive solar flares sometimes show enhancements of 3 He/ 4 He up to 10^{4} times the solar value (e.g. Reames 1999).
-In large, CME-associated events such as the ones considered in this paper, significant enrichments of 3 He/ 4 He by factors of 2 10 to 2 100 are also often seen [e.g. Cohen et al. (1999), Mason et al. (1999b, 2002)].
+Although 3He is rare on the Sun, it has long been known that impulsive solar flares sometimes show enhancements of ${}^{3}\text{He}/{}^{4}\text{He}$ up to 104 times the solar value (e.g. Reames 1999).
+In large, CME-associated events such as the ones considered in this paper, significant enrichments of ${}^{3}\text{He}/{}^{4}\text{He}$ by factors of ~10 to ~100 are also often seen [e.g. Cohen et al. (1999), Mason et al. (1999, 2002)].

-Table 9 shows the ${}^{3}\text{He}/{}^{4}\text{He}$ ratios at ~1 MeV/nucleon measured by ULEIS for the five events in this study.
-Event 1 shows a factor of ~5 enrichment over the solar wind value, similar to several other particle events reported in Mason et al. (1999b), Cohen et al. (1999) and Wiedenbeck et al. (2000).
+Table 7.1 shows the 3 He/ 4 He ratios for the events in this study.
+Data in the lower energy range are from ULEIS, while data from the higher energy range are from SIS.
+Event 1 shows a factor of ~5 enrichment over the solar wind value in both energy ranges, similar to several other particle events reported in Mason et al. (1999), Cohen et al. (1999) and Wiedenbeck et al. (2000).
 The upper limits for Event 2 are rather high, due to the high background in this event, the most intense of the group.
-Events 3-5 have upper limits of 1.5 - 2 times the solar wind value.
-The SIS instrument can measure ${}^{3}\text{He}$ in the 5 to 14 MeV/nucleon interval (Cohen et al. 1999; Wiedenbeck et al. 2000).
-However, during these events only upper limits to the ${}^{3}\text{He}/{}^{4}\text{He}$ ratio were obtained.
+Similarly, the He isotope resolution in SIS is also broadened in Events 3 and 4 by the relatively high count rates.
+Events 3-5 have upper limits at 1 MeV/nucleon of 1.5 - 2 times the solar wind value

-Mason et al. (1999b) argued that significant enrichments of 3He in CME-related particle events were due to re-acceleration of 3He from impulsive flares by the CME-driven shock.
+Mason et al. (1999) argued that significant enrichments of 3He in CME-related particle events were due to re-acceleration of 3He from impulsive flares by the CME-driven shock.
 This association was made on a statistical basis.
 For the current set of events we note that there was significant 3He from impulsive events present at 1 AU essentially continuously from Oct.
-22 through the onset of Event 1 on Oct.
-26. This may be the reason why the first event shows an over-abundance of 3He.
+22 through the onset of Event 1 on Oct 26.
+This may be the reason why the first event shows significant 3He.
 The later events, for which the interplanetary medium was now filled with CME-accelerated material, would be expected to have little, if any, enhancement of 3He, consistent with the observations.